 The county maintains very strong gap-closing capacity as evidenced by robust reserve levels relative to solid spending flexibility and moderate expected revenue volatility.
-Given its limited ability to raise revenues, the county's ability to manage its expenditure growth and maintain solid reserves are critical to maintaining its strong financial resilience.
+Given moderate ability to raise revenues relative to expected volatility, the county's ability to manage its expenditure growth and maintain solid reserves is critical to maintaining its very strong financial resilience.